salilab/saliweb/doc/frontend.rst

 a single method for each page.
 For a typical web service, the index, submission and results pages need to be implemented by overriding the :meth:`get_index_page`, :meth:`get_submit_page` and :meth:`get_results_page` methods respectively.
-These will be considered in turn.
+(There are also :meth:`get_queue_page` and :meth:`get_help_page` methods but the default implementations already show all jobs in the queue and a simple help page, respectively, so do not need to be customized.)
+These pages will be considered in turn.

 Index page
 ----------